Crist04/SignUpPage/README.md

-# SignUpPage
-This is a page in which user can login and signup.
+Hello guys,this is a simple UI for SignUP and Login built using HTML,CSS with love.